markusk/prompter/README.md

 # prompter
-App to create and show scrolling text for a tele prompter screen
+App to create and show scrolling text for a teleprompter screen